dliaudan/packer-practice/README.md

 # Notes

 To correctly show index.html from your ec2 instance you need to properly add to security group permission for 8080 port.
 Otherwise, request for this page will be denied

+# Guide how to use script

+1. Go to variables.prkvar.hcl, edit variables that you want to customize (ami name, initial system script, instance type etc.)
+2. For inital system script prepare your bash script.
+If not - you have default nginx_docker_installation.sh script
+3. In command line enter "packer init ."
+4. After that, enter "packer build -var-file="variables.pkrvars.hcl .".
+Flag -var-file needed to define from which file Packer will read values for your variables.
+If you don't d